 The Quick Viz

-My abiding interest is helping social sector organizations leverage data to achieve results, and I especially enjoy working in the trenches on the everyday work being done at a community level.
+Hillcrest Advisory’s abiding interest is helping social sector organizations leverage data to achieve results, especially by working in the trenches on the everyday work being done at a community level.

-However, I know that many social sector organizations need cost-conscious options – in essence, easy entry for the overwhelmed and budget-minded.
+However, Hillcrest Advisory knows that many social sector organizations need cost-conscious options – in essence, easy entry for the overwhelmed and budget-minded.
 Through the “Quick Viz” (“viz” is short-hand for visualization), Hillcrest Advisory provides data communication consultation that typically run hours, not days, costing perhaps a few hundred dollars.
 We’ll have a phone call to learn about your needs, use cases, and audiences.
-Then, I’ll review the data; provide some graphs or messaging; and share what I did/why I did it (in order to provide some training in effective data communication).
+Then, we’ll review the data; provide some graphs or messaging; and share what we did/why I did it (in order to provide some training in effective data communication).
 Examples include:

 - Crafting data slides for a PowerPoint presentation to help ensure what you’re communicating is cogent, engaging, and relatable to your audience.